mickknutson/spring_integration_course/StudentWork/code/spring_integration_section_core/README.md

 ##  *Section: Core Concepts*

-**Learn how to design and develop robust batch applications with the power of the Spring Integration framework with JavaConfig**
+**Learn how to design and develop robust integration applications with the power of the Spring Integration framework with JavaConfig**

 ---